 - Bachelor’s degree in Advertising—Rollins College

-Luciana has been leading a successful cleanse program for almost four years and is now offering cleanse meals for local delivery in her area as a part of the program.
-Learn more.
+Luciana has been leading a successful cleanse program for almost four years and is now offering cleanse meals for local delivery in her area as a part of her cleansing program.

 Luciana's Point of View

 When are you most likely to go out of balance and how do you bring yourself back in balance using Ayurveda?

 I most likely go out of balance when overcommitting and flying around often.
 The most important tool that I use is a consistent dinacharya practice.
 As a part of my dinacharya, my top practices include oil pulling, tongue cleaning, abhyanga and nasya, mediation, yoga, good nutrition, and proper sleep.
 These practices help me to reprogram my circadian rhythms so I am aligned with nature and pacify my doshas.

 What does the future of Ayurveda look like to you?

 Ayurveda has grown tremendously over the last few years in the West, becoming more mainstream.
 The medical community is more aware of Ayurveda as a preventive science and slowly understands that an integration can bring huge benefits to our health care system.
 Communities have also grown slightly more conscious on how their health is a reflection of how they live they life, the food they eat, the water they consume, self-love, and the relationships they are surrounded by.
 Ayurveda has opened “eyes” on the importance of connecting to our source and will keep growing in the upcoming years.

 What's one Ayurvedic practice anyone can implement to spur change in their life, right here, right now?